ds5110/ohdsi-fall24/docs/EDA.md

 <br>
 <br>

-**Our edited version of the ER diagram based on the current Cohort Query used:**
+**Our edited version of the ER diagram based on the current Cohort Query:**

 <img src="img/cohort_er_diagram.png" width=500>